After Three Weeks of Gains, Gold May Be Poised to Revisit Yearly Highs

 In the absence of such adherence, however, the paper market is likely to continue downplaying silver prices for a while.
 Still, demand is growing on all sides.

 Blackrock has been buying silver, hundreds of millions of ounces to add to its stockpile, while coin and bar buyers worldwide are expected to buy 253 million ounces this year.
-As for the movement, regardless of how silver price trends, it can already boast the attention brought to some very dubious practices by Wall Street.2021, gold as investment, gold price, silver
+As for the movement, regardless of how silver price trends, it can already boast the attention brought to some very dubious practices by Wall Street.2021, Featured, gold as investment, gold price, silver